Ade179/Capstone-Project1/README.md

 # Capstone Project

-> This project helps the mastery of Linters, flexbox, html, css,and javascript
+> This project helps the mastery of Linters, FlexBox, HTML, CSS, and JavaScript.
+It is a landing page that advertises a lecture on Arts and Entertainment

 ## Built With